vishykaranth/vishykaranth.github.io/contents/interview/google/datastructure/hashmap.md

 - A hash is usually a hexadecimal string of several characters.
 - Hashing is also a unidirectional process so you can never work backwards to get back the original data.
 - A good hash algorithm should be complex enough such that it does not produce the same hash value from two different inputs.
-- If it does, this is known as a hash collision.
+- If it does, this is known as a hash collision
 - A hash algorithm can only be considered good and acceptable if it can offer a very low chance of collision.

 #### Why do we need it?